-- Not all audit questions were answered. - ▶ The data is provided by the surgeons who cared for the patients and not from an infection control program. - ▶ A limitation of the audit is that it does not collect information on the number of days the patient is in hospital prior to confirmation of the presence of infection. - ▶ This report does not include non-surgical patients. - ▶ This report does focus on infections acquired during the hospital admission, although many NT patients did present to hospital with infections.
+- Not all audit questions were answered. - The data is provided by the surgeons who cared for the patients and not from an infection control program. - A limitation of the audit is that it does not collect information on the number of days the patient is in hospital prior to confirmation of the presence of infection. - This report does not include non-surgical patients. - This report does focus on infections acquired during the hospital admission.